The Workers Circle: 1930s to 2000

-In 1930, the International Workers Order split off form The Workmen's Circle as a parallel Communist fraternal benefit society.
+In 1930, the International Workers Order split off from The Workmen's Circle as a parallel Communist fraternal benefit society.

 In the middle of the 20th century, The Workmen's Circle continued to operate old age homes and medical clinics and offer burial assistance, affordable health and life insurance; it established Camp Kinder Ring to replace Camp Kinderland (and some branches also operated camps); and it continued to have a hand in operating the Yiddish-language newspaper The Forward, which shared its office building in New York.
 The organization continued to emphasize Yiddish education and the arts (klezmer music; Folksbiene theatre; choral groups), mutual aid and social interaction.
 It also emphasized social justice, such as efforts to oppose the repression of Soviet Jewry, and support of humanitarian relief efforts, as its political perspective had moved away from socialism towards liberalism by the time of the New Deal, and its members enthusiastically supported America's entry into World War II and even became pro-Israel.
 In 1949, the Workmen's Circle included 700 local branches with 70,000 members in the United States and Canada.

 Beginning by the 1960s, the Circle's membership slowly declined, reaching a level of about 50,000 members by the 1980s.
 When the federal Medicare program began in 1966, the Circle's healthcare programs became less urgently needed.
 More generally, as its then-president Dr. Barnett Zumhoff explained to The New York Times in 1985, with the opening up opportunities for Jews in American society, and their move into the middle class and dispersion geographically from cities to suburbs and small towns, the Circle was no longer as essential to the Jewish community as it had been.
 Its membership was no longer predominantly workers, but had become small-business owners, professionals and schoolteachers.
 Still, the Circle believed that it offered a secular alternative to synagogue attendance and Zionist groups in its preservation of Ashkenazic Yiddish culture.

 By 1996, the Circle's membership had declined to 28,000.
 By then, it considered itself the only organization promoting Eastern European Yiddish culture.
 It continued to teach Yiddish language and literature, to promote secular Jewish community and Jewish arts, music and culture, to provide its aid and insurance programs, to operate its old age homes, schools, camps and to host "holiday observances interpreting Jewish history in the traditionally secular Workmen's Circle spirit."
 It also continued its liberal agenda, supporting universal health care, for example.
 Its then-president, Mark Mlotek, noted: "this is an organization that says that the language of the murdered people in Eastern Europe was Yiddish ... there is a vibrant Yiddish culture [that] has to be maintained.
 Without it, a heart and soul will really go away."